Is Milk Good for You?

 What do milk fat percentages mean?

-Milk fat percentages (specifically 1% and 2%) refer to the amount of fat in the milk by weight.
-Whole milk, which is the closest to what it would be coming from a cow, is about 3.5% fat; fat-free or skim milk contains very little fat (less than 0.2%!).
+Milk fat percentages (specifically 1% and 2%) refer to the amount of butterfat in the milk by weight.
+Whole milk, which is the closest to what it would be coming from a cow, is about 3.5% fat.
+Fat-free or skim milk contains very little fat - less than 0.2%!

 What is ultra-high temperature milk?

-UHT milk is real milk that has been ultra-pasteurized (that is, heated at or above 280 degrees for at least 2 seconds) and packaged in a way that it can last for several months on the shelf unrefrigerated.
+Ultra-high temperature (UHT) milk is real milk that has been ultra-pasteurized (heated at or above 280 degrees for at least 2 seconds) and packaged in a way that it can last for several months on the shelf unrefrigerated.

 Why is vitamin D added to milk?